-The National Quality Forum is advancing the quality of care for people with serious illness through a three-year long initiative funded by the Gordon and Betty Moore Foundation.
+The National Quality Forum is advancing the quality of care for people with serious illness through a multi-year initiative funded by the Gordon and Betty Moore Foundation.

 Serious illness is a condition that carries a high risk of mortality and either negatively effects a person’s daily function or quality of life, or excessively strains their caregivers.
 Serious illnesses can include heart failure, cancer, dementia, or many other conditions.
 Older adults, in particular, are vulnerable to developing a serious illness given the increased prevalence of chronic disease and multi-morbidity in the older adult population.
 As conditions progress or additional conditions develop, the medical and social needs of the individual become greater in number and intensity.
 Increasingly, providers are caring for individuals with serious illness in a variety of settings—including clinics, home-based services, nursing homes, and assisted living facilities—and integrating medical and social services to address the many complex needs of seriously ill individuals and their caregivers.
 Measuring the quality of care delivered by these providers is necessary to ensure the care delivered meets seriously ill individuals’ various needs, aligns with their goals and preferences, and achieves the outcomes that are important to the individual and their caregivers.

-NQF’s Serious Illness Initiative will advance the quality of care delivered to seriously ill individuals through three major activities:
+NQF’s Serious Illness Initiative advanced the quality of care delivered to seriously ill individuals through three major activities: